APL-Huddersfield/SOFA-for-Max/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Compatibility

+The current version of the code and its associated release is currently only compatible with macOS 10.11 and above.
+A Windows version is in development and will be available very soon.

 ### Prerequisites

 This project requires a build of the **[libsofa](https://github.com/sofacoustics/API_Cpp)** library to be placed in the 'libraries' directory of this project, or in your library search path of your development environment.